-The nerve-chilling season of winter is also called "the flu season" and "the cold season".
-For all the vices that winter shelters, it is, in fact, the best time to improve one's immunity.
+This particular season, when it is not too cold but not too hot either is known as "the flu season".
+For all the vices that this climate change shelters, it is, in fact, the best time to improve one's immunity.
 All you need to do is be prepared for it.
 This article brings to you immunity boosting foods for winter that can be easily incorporated by wide range of meals and snacks.

 A major immunity booster is garlic.
 It is considered to be a natural wonder drug that has strong antioxidant properties.
 Furthermore, it has anti-bacterial properties; a good way to avoid catching cold and flu.

 If you can stand the heat, consume chilli peppers that contain an anti-inflammatory substance called capsaicin, which offers relief from pain that is associated with conditions such as arthritis.
 Chillies are also believed to protect the heart and fight infection.
 Thanks to large amounts of vitamin A and C that they are made of.

 Fish such as salmon, tuna, mackerel etc have ample amount of omega-3 fatty acid.
 They are good at protecting the body from respiratory infections.
 Try to consume at least 2 portions (140g) of oily fish every week.
 Omega-3 increases the activity of phagocytes (white blood cells) that help the body to fight infection by destroying bacterium cells.

 Green and colourful vegetable salad is packed with flu-fighting phytonutrients.

 Besides adding flavour to your meal, spices hold therapeutic value.
 Some of these spices are turmeric, ground cumin, ground coriander, ground fennel, powdered dry ginger, ground black pepper and ground cinnamon.